sg893052/sonic-buildimage/L2/bum_storm_control/sonic-bum-storm-control-hld.md

 ## 10.1 Chip support
-Functionality cannot be supported on Tomahawk 3 platform unless FP entry based approach is used.
+Functionality cannot be supported on Tomahawk 3 platform unless FP entry based approach is used. when rate is configured as 0 kbps, traffic doesnot get rate-limited.
+Instead it gets forwarded at line rate.
+This behavior is ASIC specific.
+Minimum rate at which traffic gets forwarded is ~64kbps and is ASIC specific.

 <!--stackedit_data:
 eyJoaXN0b3J5IjpbLTE5Mjc1MzY4MzgsLTIwMzM1NDc2OTksMT